You'll find a downloadable PDF version of Outpost Natural Foods' bylaws HERE.

 Section 2.5 – Electronic Documents.
 Owners may choose to receive notice from, communicate with, and vote in the elections of the Cooperative electronically.
 It is the Owner’s responsibility to provide the Cooperative with a current electronic address.

 Section 2.7 - Settlement of Disputes.
-In any dispute between the Co-op and any owner or former owner that cannot be resolved through informal negotiation, it shall be the policy of the Co-op to use mediation whereby an impartial mediator located in Wisconsin may facilitate negotiations between the parties and assist them in developing a mutually acceptable settlement.
+In any dispute between the Co-op and any owner or former owner that cannot be resolved through informal negotiation, it shall be the policy of the Co-op to use mediation whereby an impartial mediator may facilitate negotiations between the parties and assist them in developing a mutually acceptable settlement.
+All mediation shall be limited in venue to either Milwaukee or Ozaukee counties.
 Any grievance involving bylaw ownership issues, including but not limited to owners’ rights and responsibilities, must be submitted to nonbinding mediation.
 Should the mediation process not resolve the issue in dispute, then the grievance shall be dismissed or submitted to binding arbitration upon written request to the Board by one of the parties within ten days of the completion of mediation.
 The Board shall choose an arbitrator by a majority vote of the disinterested Directors.

 Section 2.8 – Non-transferability.
 Ownership rights and interests, including common shares and retained patronage refunds, may not be sold, assigned or otherwise transferred in any way nor pledged or hypothecated as security for a debt.
 Any attempted transfer shall be wholly void and shall confer no rights on the intended transferee.